iCore-Management/Arrays-FMAddOn/README.md

 | ~array.unshift( value ) | Adds new elements to the beginning of ~array, and returns the new length |
 | ~array.valueOf( array ) | Returns the primitive value of an array.
 Sets ~array |
 | ~array.length( array ) | Return the length of array |

+## Installation

+Once the Add-On is dragged onto the layout, the custom functions will be added for use.

+## Usage

+These functions work by setting and manipulating a local variable, $~array.  $~array can be set by calling ~array.valueOf ( array ), and passing the array value to set, or calling ~array.from ( values ) and passing a list of values.
+Once set, $~array can be returned by using the getter function, ~array.

+To send a function as a parameter, the function must be quoted text.
+The text function will then be evaulated inside the ~array function.
+A number of internal variuables can be used within the quoted function and are substituted in before evaulation.

+			[value]		replaced with array value during run time [index]		replaced with array index during run time [array]		replaced with array during run time [total]		replaced with result value during run time